marbocub/MariaPrintSystem/README.md

 Subsystems
 ----------

+* MariaPrintInf is a printer INF file and PPD file for postscript virtual printers.
+The paper size is A4 only.

 * MariaPrintMon is a port monitor that redirects the print data stream to a file with automatically generated name.
 When it use with a PostScript virtual printer, a PostScript file can be save in a directory.
 Here we call that directory the virtual spool.

 * MariaPrintTray is a tasktray icon / program that monitors new files in the virtual spool and kickstart the preview program with the name of the created file as an argument.